 This varies from individual to individual; some simple problems such as nail biting may only require 2 sessions, stopping smoking may require a one stop session, whilst other problems such as anxiety ,depression , panic attacks or phobias require a minimum of 4.
 This is a rough guide only and you will discuss with the hypnotherapist the number of treatments needed at the first session.

 Training, qualifications & experience

 I originally trained with the Atkinson-Ball College of Advanced Hypnotherapy and am an accredited member and Senior Clinician of the National Council for Hypnotherapy (NCH).
 I was the NCH's Specialist Advisor on Confidence, having been on its executive committee.
-I am also a member of the exclusive Brookhouse Hypnotherapy group, on the IBS Therapists Register and have been a full time practising hypnotherapist since 1996.
+I am also a member of the exclusive Brookhouse Hypnotherapy group and have been a full time practising hypnotherapist since 1996.
 I am also an NLP Master Practitioner, certified coach and experienced trainer with both a teaching and management background in further education and have been training hypnotherapists since 2005.